MitchForest/snapbet/.pm/epics/epic-3/sprint-03.04-engagement-features.md

 ### Key Decisions Made
 1. 6 emoji reactions only
+2. Full comments system with 280 char limit
-2. Optimistic updates everywhere
+3. Optimistic updates everywhere
-3. Haptic feedback on all touches
+4. Haptic feedback on all touches
-4. Bottom sheets for confirmations
+5. Bottom sheets for confirmations
-5. View tracking on 50% visibility
+6. View tracking on 50% visibility
-6. No comment system
+7. Tail/fade only on pick posts
+8. Game time check for tail/fade

 ### Deviations from Original Plan
 [To be tracked during implementation]